PAST & PRESENT

 Built in 1723, Shirley is the oldest plantation home in Virginia.
 Granted to Edwin Hill by Robert “King” Carter, Shirley is known for its famous flying staircase which soars upward three stories — among the only in existence in the United States.

 In Charles City, Virginia, the famous Berkley plantation was home to President William Henry Harrison.
-Among the most notable architectural details at Berkley are the many Oriental design influences, which represent the increasing relations with US and China during the 1800s.
-The boxwood gardens have long been a staple of Virginia living.
+Among the most notable architectural details at Berkley are the many East Asian design influences, which represent the increasing relations with United States and China during the 1800s.
+The famous boxwood gardens of Berkley have long been a staple of Virginia living.

 Located on a high bluff over the Potomac River on Virginia’s Northern Neck, Stratford Hall is best known as the birthplace of Robert E Lee.
 The broad outside stairway leading to the south entrance is among its most notable architectural features.